websanco/liferay-learn/docs/dxp/7.x/en/using-search/search-pages-and-widgets/search-facets/facets.md

 ## Multiple Facet Selection

-As seen in the example above, selecting terms in different facets are subtractive.
+As seen in the example above, selecting terms in different facets is subtractive.
 That is, only results that match all of the filter criteria is returned.

 However, selecting terms within an individual facet is additive.
-That is, the combined results for each term will be returned.
+That is, the combined results for each term are returned.
 For example, if you wanted to filter the search results for both the Apollo 11 folder and Apollo 14 folder, you could check both terms.

 ![Apollo search results for both folders.](facets/images/04.png)